egeek/corda/docs/source/index.rst

 We look forward to seeing what you can do with Corda!

+.. note:: You can read this site offline.
+Either `download the PDF`_ or download the Corda source code, run ``gradle buildDocs`` and you will have a copy of this site in the ``docs/build/html`` directory.

 .. _`introductory white paper`: _static/corda-introductory-whitepaper.pdf
 .. _`technical white paper`: _static/corda-technical-whitepaper.pdf
+.. _`download the PDF`: _static/corda-developer-site.pdf

 .. toctree::
    :maxdepth: 1